Acesse-ZCo/cassandra-migration/README.md

 * WRITE_ASYNC - used to optionally write cassandra entries asychronously to improve performance.
 Defaults to false
 * QUERY_CHUNK_SIZE - number of entries processed per iteration.
 Defaults to 100
 * USER_MAPPING - maps entry user ids to desired user ids
-* START_DATE - iso formatted date before which entries should be processed.
+* START_DATE - iso formatted date after which entries should be processed.
+* NUMBER_OF_DAYS - number of days for which to process.
+Used in combination with `START_DATE`